 Example: Get Your Free At-Home Weight Loss Ebook Right Now

 You’ve opened the page with a strong headline that pulls your visitor into the offer.
-Now you want to bookend the landing page with strong calls to action that encourage your customer to take action.
+Now you want to bookend the landing page with strong calls to action that encourage your customer to take the next step.

-The call to action should, of course, reflect the key purpose of your landing page.
+The call to action should reflect the key purpose of your landing page.

 Here are some examples of call to action formulas that have seen success: